What We Do

 In 1993, the Detroit Neighborhood Reconciliation Center became legally independent of New Detroit, Inc. and Sharon Miller became its first Executive Director.
 The Center began to serve not only the City of Detroit, but also the suburbs of Wayne County.
 The new referral sources included the 18th (Westland) and 23rd (Taylor) district courts as well as the Taylor Police Department and Canton Township Department of Public Safety.
 Soon thereafter, with the adoption of court rules governing court-ordered mediation, the Wayne County Probate Court became one of the Center's earliest and largest sources of court-referred cases.

-In 2003, after 13 years as Executive Director, Sharon Miller stepped down and Howard Lischeron, WMC’s Deputy Director, stepped into the position of Executive Director.
-His charge was to further expand the programs of the Center both in terms of number and emphasis.
-To reflect and encompass the growing work being done in the area of mediation throughout Wayne County, the Centers name was changed in 2005 to the Wayne Mediation Center.
+To reflect and encompass the growing work being done in the area of mediation throughout Wayne County, the Center’s name was changed in 2005 to the Wayne Mediation Center.
 At the same time, two offices were consolidated and relocated to Dearborn, more in the center of the County.
+During 2020 the decision was made to add a “doing business as” to our profile, and the Center became known as “The Wayne County Dispute Resolution Center

 In 2022, WCDRC had a change in leadership.